dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

     /// <summary>
-    /// The listener class can be used to listen to observable and non-observable instrument
+    /// The listener class can be used to listen to kinds of instruments.
     /// recorded measurements.
     /// </summary>
     public sealed class MeterListener : IDisposable